mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/09/gke-cos-version.md

 - COS doesn't have latest `containerd` version, we see `1.4.3`, `1.4.4` or `1.46` as opposed to latest today `1.4.9` or `1.5.5`
 - GKE doesn't have the latest COS version, `85-13310-1308-1`, `89-16108.470.1` or `89-16108.470.11` as opposed to latest or lts `89-16108-534-2` (`gcloud compute images list --project cos-cloud --no-standard-images`)

-Is it an issue, not at all because GKE integrates well tested and stable COS images and provide guidance with its [security bulletins](https://cloud.google.com/anthos/clusters/docs/security-bulletins) when necessary.
+Is it an issue?
+Not at all!
+Because GKE integrates well tested and stable COS images and provide guidance with its [security bulletins](https://cloud.google.com/anthos/clusters/docs/security-bulletins) when necessary.

-Is it something to keep in mind, yes for sure.
+Is it something to keep in mind?
+Yes for sure?

+_Note: on 2021-11-19, GKE got the version v1.22.3-gke.700 with associated `containerd` version `1.5.4`, `COS 93` version [`cos-93-16623-39-6`](https://cloud.google.com/container-optimized-os/docs/release-notes/m93#cos-93-16623-39-6) and [COS Kernel] version `5.10.68`._

 When dealing with a manged Kubernetes service, in this case GKE, there is a [shared responsibilities model](https://cloud.google.com/blog/products/containers-kubernetes/exploring-container-security-the-shared-responsibility-model-in-gke-container-security-shared-responsibility-model-gke) to have in mind.
 And one of them is to make sure your GKE cluster is up-to-date, [node auto-upgrade](https://cloud.google.com/kubernetes-engine/docs/how-to/node-auto-upgrades) to the rescue!
 Node auto-upgrade is upgrading your cluster to the new default version of channel of your GKE cluster.
-You may also want in some cases manually update your cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/upgrading-a-cluster) to the latest version in that channel.
+You may also want in some cases to [manually update your cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/upgrading-a-cluster) to the latest version in that channel.

 In addition to by [default secured features enabled](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster#secure_defaults), here is also couple of features you could leverage in order to mitigate let's say a known CVE on your GKE nodes:
 - [Private GKE clusters](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters)